 If I’ve made any impact on your couponing life at all, hopefully you have a few free cake mixes stockpiled in your pantry.
 If not, now is the time to start looking for some because this recipe will revolutionize any dessert dilemma that comes your way.

 I will post my easy home made cobbler recipe as well, but this cooking “accident” is the dessert bomb!

 Not only is this dessert really frugal during fruit season, but it’s virtually fat free since I’ve taken out the stick of butter for which most cobbler recipes call.
+I admit, I was out of butter and that created this butter free option.
 I love it because I can have large portions with no calorie counting guilt.

 I know you are all going to want more clarification on this recipe, but seriously, this is all I did and it was DELICIOUS!
 So, is it really a “recipe?”
 Not really, but it’s still so good and you don’t have to think, and sometimes we all need a “recipe” like that.

 Pick your pan size, grease the bottom and then fill the bottom of your pan with fruit (approximately 24 ounces if using frozen or canned for 9×13).
 Since we have a large family, I use a 9×12, but that takes tons of fruit.

 After strawberry picking, I had enough strawberries, but threw in a few miscellaneous blackberries and blueberries for good measure.